 Jl.
 Dr. Soetomo No. 01, Kalabahi, Alor, NTT, Indonesia; +6238621073

 All rooms have air conditioning or fan.
 The Melati is close to the harbour and to the "Reklamasi" area of warung/restaurants.
-There are tIhree good Internet cafés within walking distance, and there is an ATM up the street.
+There is a good internet café within walking distance (Abdeenet, located a bit further up, on the main street), and there is an ATM close by.
 If you want to withdraw money from an ATM using a VISA card, there is a BNI bank on the main street that leads to the airport.